Getting Started in DS

 Ineo https://www.ineo.tools/

-Ineo is a project developed and maintained by CLARIAH that lets you search, browse, find and select digital resources for research in humanities and social sciences.
+Ineo is a project developed and maintained by CLARIAH (“Common Lab Research Infrastructure for the Arts and Humanities”, a collaboration of CLARIN and DARIAH) that lets you search, browse, find and select digital resources for research in humanities and social sciences.
 It offers access to thousands of tools, datasets, workflows, standards and learning material.
 It is a work in progress so do keep that in mind when browsing.

 Library Carpentry https://librarycarpentry.org/